digisavvy/some-like-it-neat/README.md

 ### A WordPress Theme Using _s, Bourbon + Neat and Theme Hook Alliance
 =======

 I got bored on a Saturday and set out to build a super basic WordPress theme.
 Not enough damn peyote and more than enough time makes for a potent mix of futility...
 I need a girlfriend.
 Send help!
+This is my initial baseline for this project.
+There's stuff to add and stuff to take away...
+So there's that.

 **Okay, so, right now here's where we're at:**